litinoveweedle/hassio-addons/taptap/DOCS.md

 ### Option: `taptap_address`

-If you use  aModbus to Ethernet converter connected to Home Assistant server this will be its IP address.
+If you use a Modbus to Ethernet converter connected to Home Assistant server this will be its IP address.
 If you use Modbus to Serial/USB converter this must not be filled in!

 ### Option: `taptap_port`